Information Warfare (hackers) v the Software Developer

 Maybe your code is just the way the hacker gets on the system, looking for more gold at the end of the tunnel.
 We’ll talk more about this and examine even more questions you may have about hackers and protecting your code and your customers in this paper.
 Remember, the best security is built into the system, not bolted onto the system.

-Information Warfare and Your Responsibilities as a Software Developer – Introduction to understanding hackers and protecting your software against attack (email me and I’ll send it to you) was created to promote awareness and motivate the software developer into further research.
+Information Warfare and Your Responsibilities as a Software Developer – Introduction to understanding hackers and protecting your software against attack (click here for presentation) was created to promote awareness and motivate the software developer into further research.
 It is not exhaustive, and does not cover all potential vulnerabilities.
 It is only an overview of hacking, and a few common vulnerabilities that can be easily addressed by the software developer.
-Be sure to open the Speaker Notes for more information on each slide.

 Tons of tools – use them!